 We are really excited to be working on this Initiative together, to strengthen new and existing partnerships and to make an impact on the lives of children and young people.
 If you would like any further information, please feel free to myself or contact Research Fellow, Hannah Morrice (email@example.com).

-The Steering Group will guide the research program and support the Chairs.
+The Steering Group will guide the research program and support the Initiative Chair.

 Steering Group Members include:

 - Professor John Hattie (Director of Melbourne Education Research Institute)

 - Professor John Tobin (Professor, Melbourne Law School)

 - Professor Louise Harms (Professor of Social Work)

 - Professor Cathy Humphreys (Professor of Social Work)

 - Dr Sarah Wise (Social Work, University of Melbourne)

 - Dr Jane Page (Melbourne Graduate School of Education)

 Researchers across fields such as public health, epidemiology, law, early childhood, education, social work, government, social and environmental policy, communications, and digital technologies, have come together with their respective community partners, and children and young people themselves, to generate contemporary evidence which will inform policies and practices to improve the lives of children and young people.